 Seen in 2019.

 According to the eighth feature film in the franchise (First Contact, 1996), there was a devastating war on Earth around 2053.
 Ten years later, the first human travelling faster than light was detected by a friendly intelligent species.
 This inspired all of humankind to end “poverty, disease, war” over the next 50 years.
-A couple of centuries later, humankind is united under some vague archist US-libertarian democracy, living mostly in a post-scarcity economy and interacting with huge numbers of other sapient races.
+A couple of centuries later, humankind is united under some vague archist US-libertarian democracy, living mostly in a post-scarcity economy and interacting with more than a thousand other sapient races.
 The vast majority are humanoid and many are human.

 In this first iteration of the franchise, that back story is not prominent.
 There is little consistency in things like stellar cartography, “stardate” chronology or uniform colour, but there are references to a future history starting in the 1990s.
 The most consistent threat is that Captain James T. Kirk might somehow lose the legal right to command his crew on the Enterprise, but he never does.

 Episodic science fiction with minimal science content.
-Also known as TOS, “the original series”.
+Also known as TOS for “the original series”.

-I am grateful to my Trek-loving friend Andreas Skyman for correcting some of my misunderstandings in reviews of this franchise.
+I am grateful to my Trek-loving friend Andreas Skyman for correcting some of my misunderstandings and typos in reviews of this franchise.